The New Mother: Taking Care of Yourself After Birth

 as the new baby's grandmother or aunt may be able to come for a few days or longer.
 Home care providers offer a variety of services.
-These include nursing care of the new mother and baby and housekeeping and care of other children.
+These include nursing care of the new mother and baby, housekeeping, and care of other children.

 Whoever you decide to have as helpers, make clear all the things you expect them to do.
 Communication is important in preventing hurt feelings or misunderstandings when emotions are fragile these first few weeks.
 Have your helpers take over chores such as cooking, cleaning, laundry, and grocery shopping.
 This will help you take care of yourself, and keep you from limiting time with your baby.